DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 ```

-This code may look complicated, but it actually only changes the intensity up
+This code may seem complicated, but actually only changes the intensity up
 to **15** in `burningTime * 0.5` seconds, and then goes down to **0** during
 another `burningTime * 0.5` seconds.

-Let's do exactly the same thing for the recovery now.
+We will do exactly the same thing for the recovery.
 We want to wait a little
 bit, and then smoothly retrieve the original light intensity.

-__index.js__
+_index.js_

 ```js
 ...